Vickybarai/Devops/Docker/Docker.md

 Best Practice

-Use official images for base
+Use official images as base

-Use private repositories for sensitive or internal apps
+Use private repositories for sensitive apps